Is the Bipartisan Consensus on Section 230 a Mirage?

 According to Bambauer, Democrats are also concerned with the prevalence of nonconsensual pornography, hate speech and sex trafficking online.
 On the other hand, Bambauer contends that Republicans are unhappy with content moderation decisions based on what conservatives feel are ideological lines.
 (Content moderation at most major platforms is often guided by complex algorithms that systematically select the order in which online material is viewed by users.)
 They believe that “platforms are engaged in essentially viewpoint discrimination,” that companies like Facebook and Twitter favor left-leaning over right-leaning content in the moderation process.

-“Everyone is unhappy with Section 230, and everybody is unhappy with tech companies,” Bambauer says.
+“Everyone is unhappy with Section 230, and everybody is unhappy with tech companies,” Bambauer said.
 “The hard part is just there’s very little agreement on what to do about that.”

 Easton believes that “a fairly modest revision of Section 230 would go a long way towards minimizing that problem [harmful speech on the internet] without seriously encumbering the amount of speech that’s out there.”
 Bambauer disagrees about the impact of modifying Section 230, predicting that in the short term there would be “a lot of uproar” but that in the long run platforms would ultimately function much as they do today.
 Bambauer anticipates that without Section 230, courts would rule online platforms would still be protected when they moderate content “because they are, in effect, engaged in their own speech function.”
 Absent the safe harbor currently provided by Section 230, platforms would be protected on constitutional rather than statutory grounds.
 Miers echoes this sentiment, calling Section 230 a “procedural fast lane” for First Amendment cases regarding speech online.